Rowland Hall: Campus

 Rowland Hall is currently housed on two campuses in Salt Lake City.
 The Beginning School and Lower School are on the McCarthey Campus, located at 720 Guardsman Way in Salt Lake City, a few blocks from the University of Utah.
 The Middle School and Upper School are located just over a mile away in a renovated public school building on Lincoln Street.

-In 2013, Rowland Hall broke ground on a new campus that will one day house all divisions: the Richard R. Steiner Campus.
+In 2013, Rowland Hall broke ground on a new campus that will house all divisions: the Richard R. Steiner Campus.
 Soccer fields on the new campus were finished in the spring of 2014.
-The 13.2-acre property that will house the new campus for the Middle School, Upper School, and athletics complex is immediately adjacent to the western edge of the existing McCarthey Campus.
+The 13.2-acre property that will house the new campus for the Middle School, Upper School, performing arts center, and athletics complex is immediately adjacent to the western edge of the existing McCarthey Campus.
+The Steiner campus is set to open in the fall of 2026.

 Academics

-The average class size is 15 and student to teacher ratio is 10:1.
-54% of faculty have advanced degrees.
-Faculty members have an average of 17 years teaching experience in the classroom.
+The average class size is 15 and student to teacher ratio is 9:1.
+About seventy percent of faculty have advanced degrees.
+Faculty members have an average of 19 years teaching experience in the classroom.
+Rowland Hall has four divisions: Beginning School (grades 3PreK–K), Lower School (grades 1–5), Middle School (grades 6–8), and Upper School (grades 9–12).